-This setting is only applicable to User Name and Password (SSL) authentication mechanism and will be ignored by other authentication mechanisms.
+This setting is only applicable to User Name and Password (SSL) and No Authentication (SSL) authentication mechanisms and will be ignored by other authentication mechanisms.

 e) Enter the path of the file containing the trusted certificates (e.g. certificate from the Impala Server) in the Trusted Certificates edit box to configure the driver to load the certificates from the specified file to authenticate the Impala server when using SSL.